Request a Free Consultation

 • The earning ability, education, and occupational training of each party

 In contested divorce cases, New Jersey courts have a wide discretion in determining an equitable division of property and assets.
 If you and your spouse are unable to reach an agreement out of court, you will begin the litigation process of contested divorce.
-Our East Brunswick divorce lawyers have guided hundreds of clients through the New Jersey legal system, and we can provide personal services and aggressive representation as you seek a positive outcome.
+Our New Jersey contested divorce lawyers have guided hundreds of clients through the New Jersey legal system, and we can provide personal services and aggressive representation as you seek a positive outcome.

 Contested Divorce Requirements in New Jersey